 We are in the midst of a potent winter storm. a winter storm warning was issued for elevations above 6000’ for Wednesday night March 18th.
 Between Wednesday afternoon and Friday the 20th, 18"-26" of snow is predicted to fall at treeline.
 Windy conditions will accompany precipitation with velocities in the 20 mph range, and gusts in the mid 30 mph range.
 Starting out of the south, winds will shift to the southwest and west as the storm progresses.

+Below numbers last updated on March 13th.
 Arizona Snowbowl reported a 64" ( 163cm) base at 10,800 feet.
 Snowslide SNOTEL is reporting a questionable depth of 51" (130cm) at 9,730 feet.
 So far this winter, 182" (462 cm) of snowfall has been reported at 10,800 feet.

 Since Friday March 6th, SNOTEL temperatures have ranged between 49°F on March 12th and 24°F on March 9th.
 ASBTP station (11,555 ft) reported a low of 15°F on March 9th and a high of 40°F on March 6th.

 The avalanche problem/character describes part of the current avalanche danger.
 However because we only realease a summary once a week, the current avalanche problem will likely change.

 Understanding avalanche problems is essential, because it allows you to determine your approach and strategies to risk treatment.
 Below are brief descriptions of avalanche problems/characters, and links to detailed information on the problem, formation, patterns, recognition, and avoidance strategies.